PeerInfinity/Archipelago/docs/json/developer/getting-started.md

 ### 3. Run Automated Tests

-This project includes an end-to-end test suite using Playwright.
+This project includes an end-to-end test suite using Playwright that validates the entire frontend system, including the crucial `testSpoilers` logic validation.
 To run it:

 1. Make sure you have Node.js and npm installed.
 2. In the project's root directory, run `npm install` to get the testing dependencies.
 3. Ensure the local server is still running (`python -m http.server 8000` in the `frontend` directory).
-4. In a **new terminal**, run the tests from the project root:
+4. In a **new terminal**, run the primary test command from the project root:
     ```bash
     npm test
     ```
 5. The test runner will launch a headless browser, run through the application's internal test suite, and report the results to the console.
+For a more detailed, human-readable report, you can run `npm run test:analyze` after the test completes.

+#### Other Test Commands

+-   `npm run test:headed`: Runs tests in a visible browser, which is useful for observing the test execution.
+-   `npm run test:debug`: Runs tests in Playwright's debug mode for step-by-step execution.
+-   `npm run test:ui`: Opens Playwright's interactive UI for managing and running tests.

-**Note:** If you are using the Cursor editor, there is a known issue where Playwright commands may fail on the first attempt.
+**Note on Cursor Editor:** If you are using the Cursor editor, there is a known issue where Playwright commands may fail on the first attempt.
 If `npm test` fails, simply run it a second time.

 ## Next Steps

 You are now ready to start developing!
 Refer to the following documents for more detailed information:

 -   **[System Architecture](./architecture.md)**: For a high-level understanding of how the project is structured.
 -   **[Creating Modules](./guides/creating-modules.md)**: For a practical guide on adding new features.
-- **[Testing Pipeline](./guides/testing-pipeline.md)**: To understand how game logic is tested and validated.
+-   **[Testing Pipeline](./guides/testing-pipeline.md)**: To understand how game logic is tested and validated using spoiler logs.